There are two types of surgery to repair a ruptured Achilles tendon:

 - In open surgery, the surgeon makes a single large incision in the back of the leg.

-- In percutaneous surgery, the surgeon makes several small incisions rather than one large incision.
+- In percutaneous surgery, the surgeon makes several small incisions rather than one large one.

 In both types of surgery, the surgeon sews the tendon back together through the incision(s).
-Surgery may be delayed for about a week after the rupture, to let the swelling go down.
+Surgery may be delayed for about a week after the rupture.
+This delay lets the swelling go down.

 What To Expect